vaibsh/video-segmentation/README.md

 ## About

-This tool partitions a video into coherent activity segments and describes what activity happens in each segment and what happens in the overall video.
+This tool automatically partitions a video into temporally coherent activity based segments.
+For each segment, it identifies the start and end frames and generates a semantic description of the activity occurring within that segment.
+The generated segments are not only locally coherent, but also semantically consistent with the overall context and progression of the video.

 ### What This Project Does